logoHomeStand AI

 How HOAs classify rental limits, plus how often boards reserve broad discretion or thin due-process protections.

-High enforcement power
+High enforcement authority

-Boards combining fines, discretion, and penalty risk
+Boards combining fines, discretion, and penalty risk via enforcement authority

 Broad discretion language